 the afterlife, depends on how the person has lived and thus on his state

 of mind.
 In other words, it depends on the karma he has generated.
-As
+As all

-realms begins to predominate.
+begins to predominate.

 If the soul has lived a life in which it has done

 a lot of good things for other people, it will go to the realms of the gods

 (Devas).
 However they are under the illusion that they have achieved the

 highest level.
 They are filled with pride, condescension and self-righteousness.

 When jealousy is the strongest feeling, the soul goes to the realm of the

 demi-gods, as they are always fighting for what others have.
-They are bound by competitive
+They are bound

-stimulation.
+of stimulation.
 The animal realm is filled with those so confined by their

 habitual tendencies that any threat to their narrow and frozen condition

 sets off the "flight or fight" reaction (animals feel secure in

 their habits and fear the unknown).
 The human realm is a combination of

 floating anxieties about praise and blame, with hopes and fears rising and

 Although every ego may be dominated by a particular psychological

 characteristic and dwell in one particular realm during certain times, there

 will be a movement from one realm to another, because we, as humans beings,

 When in the Bardo one should

-wake up from those dream states, or the projections of the soul, and start meditating to
+wake up from those dream states, or the projections of the soul, and start

-experiencing the true nature of mind, and pure awareness.
+of experiencing the true nature of mind, and pure awareness.
 Only then the

 soul can escape the realms of the afterlife.